TLDR:

 2. Microsoft Azure: Enterprise Integration and Hybrid Flexibility

 Looking at the value chain, Azure ensures smooth coordination between cloud and on-premise systems.
 IT teams benefit from familiar interfaces, and developers use Azure DevOps for streamlined CI/CD workflows.
+The platform’s wide offerings can create management complexity.
+Strong governance practices are necessary to secure assets and maintain cost efficiency.

 Key Insights: